- a highly modular degree, adaptable to personal preferences

 Yes, you can.
 As in the USA, teaching and research assistantships are a common way to increase your monthly allowance.
 Master students often help out in undergraduate laboratory practicals and seminars or support research in academic labs.
 Assistantships are organized after you have started in Tübingen with the relevant course tutor or principal investigator.

-After a successful application you will be asked to submit your preferences regarding the modules in an online survey.
-This information is then used to allocate the limited module places as best as possible.
+After a successful application you will be asked to submit your preferences regarding the courses in an online survey.
+This information is then used to allocate the limited course places as best as possible.
 It usually means that you are almost certain to get your 1st preferences and very likely to get at least one of your 2nd choices.

 After having participated in the Advanced Biochemistry lecture series (nicknamed ABC by the students), you are ready to take the oral examination.
-You can register to take the exam at the end of each term (see the examinations page for details).
+You can register to take the exam towards the end of the lecture period of each term (see the examinations page for details).

 Let us know about the details of your planned master thesis using the form on the examinations page.